ayellapragada/EasySave/README.md

 A demo database has been included as well, in the example folder.

 Run Pry or IRB in the examples folder, and `load 'example.rb'`.
-The first time loading the example database, you may receive an error about database not found which is ignorable.

 At that point `Users`, `Comments`, `Photos`, and their respective associations can all be explored.